ravitheja990/onestepgps-backend/README.md

-# OneStepGPS Backend
+# OneStepGPS Backend (MVC Version)

 This project is a backend service for interacting with the OneStepGPS API, retrieving and managing GPS device data and user preferences.
-It includes endpoints to fetch device details, get user preferences, and update preferences.
+It follows the Model-View-Controller (MVC) architecture, making the code more modular, maintainable, and scalable.

 ## Features